verazakharova111/olist-ecommerce-analysis/README.md

  São Paulo significantly outpaces the other cities in terms of order volume — it is Brazil’s largest economic center with a population of 12 million people.
  Recommendation: focus logistics and warehouse operations primarily in this region.
+ The average customer rating is 4.09 out of 5.
+Most customers are satisfied with the service.
+ Recommendation: analyze negative reviews (ratings of 1–2) to identify areas for improvement.

 Tools